 Like many women, I spent years dieting and feeling frustrated with my body.
 That experience led me to explore the deeper drivers of weight changes, metabolism and eating behaviour.

 Today my work combines functional nutrition, metabolic health science and eating psychology.
-This allows us to address both the biological factors that influence weight, energy and appetite, and the behavioural patterns that shape our relationship with food.
+This allows me to address both the biological factors that influence weight, energy and appetite, and the behavioural patterns that shape our relationship with food.

 I’ve seen nutritionists before and no one has ever been so thorough.
 The ongoing support has been amazing.
 I’ve lost the weight and have never eaten so normally before!
 No diets or binges, just consistent eating.
 Can’t recommend her enough!